MrCrusty/APPLE-SLOT-EXTENDER/README.md

 The center slots are to allow simple seperation with a hacksaw so that the two halves can then be joined with a 50 way ribbon cable.
 ![Example Image](https://github.com/MrCrusty/APPLE-SLOT-EXTENDER/blob/main/jpg/IMG_2053.JPG)

-As stated the card edge is not quite as snug in the Apple slot as it should be so a Electroless Nickel Immersion Gold (ENIG)
+As stated the card edge is not quite as snug in the Apple slot as it should be so a Version 2 was designed with the card edge suitably adjusted to fit the Apple slot size snugly.
+I had during the above production of Version 1 shown the 3D design to the subscribers at APPLEFRITTER.com and asked for any improvements that might be made to Version 1.
+I had two answers

+The first was to suggest the use of Electroless Nickel Immersion Gold (ENIG) instead of tin.

+## Version 2 nearly stalled at this point as it would seem that I must have had a first time deal from PCBWAY.
+The cost of the PCB had increased three times over Version 1 and the postage had jumped to the highest rate with no other options, if I was to request ENIG my wife would have have had me on bread and water for a month